We achieved the GOLD SMSC Mark!

 |Term 6-Week 3||Should we send money to help victims of natural disasters in other countries?||411||34|

 |Term 6-Week 4||Is it okay to eat what you want when you want?||100||423|

 Every term we have a ‘house family’ swap where all the children from across the school are put into their houses and work together on a project.
 This means that children in year 6 have the opportunity to work with reception children.

-We are very proud to be working on gaining the SMSC quality mark for our school.
+We are very proud to have achieved the GOLD SMSC quality mark for our school.
 This is a national mark which recognises schools for their understanding of child and staff wellbeing; pupil engagement across all areas of the curriculum; giving the children the opportunity for culture visits and allowing all of our children to have a voice.
-We hope to achieve this mark within the current school year.